 Project Advisors

 To help us do the research in ways that are appropriate and relevant we are working with a range of organisations that support and advocate with disabled young people in Newcastle and Glasgow.
-Very importantly we will be working with some disabled young people who will act as advisors across the lifetime of the project.
-Our advisors will feed into all aspects of how we do the work and how we make sure we identify key points to feed into policy and practice in both research locations and beyond.
-They will also take part in some of the research activities we undertake.
+Very importantly we are working with some disabled young people who act as advisors across the lifetime of the project.
+Our advisors feed into all aspects of how we do the work and how we make sure we identify key points to feed into policy and practice in both research locations and beyond.

 What the Research Involves